 - Behind-the-scenes looks at what you do

-If you’re using social media to share your transactions without taking the time to really tell your story, sell yourself as a person who provides value or making the effort to engage with your audience then you’re wasting your time and effort.
+If you’re using social media to share your transactions without taking the time to really tell your story, position yourself as a person who provides value or make the effort to engage with your audience then you’re wasting your time and effort.

-Followers want to think of you as a person with a story they can engage with- not just as a real estate agent with something to sell.
+Takeaway: Followers want to think of you as a person with a story they can engage with – not just as a real estate agent with something to sell.

 Some agents may find themselves hesitant to post because they don’t like the way they look or sound in photos and videos.
 It’s more common than you think and prevents a lot of good agents from otherwise engaging with their followers.
 Guess what?
 Your followers know what you look and sound like!
 Chances are good you’ve either met them in person already or they’ve seen your headshot.

-Just keep consistently posting and sharing your story; you’ll be amazed at how quickly you’ll lose your fear.
+Takeaway: Consistently post and share your story.
+You’ll be amazed at how quickly you’ll lose your fear of being seen online.

 5. Provide value.